 Week 2 - Uncertainty

-The goal of this assignment is to get familiar with the simulator, and explore uncertainties in the sensors and motion.
+The goal of this assignment is to become familiar with the simulator and explore uncertainties in the sensors and motion.

 Task 1 – The simulator